michaelxzhang/Npp-Highlighter/Readme.md

 - Highlight the changed lines on the right side bar
 - Highlight the word selected by double click on the right side bar
 - Indicate the current line position on the right side bar
+- double click the indicator(scrollbar) area to bring the scrollbar jump to the location
+-
 ## To-dos
 - Improve the performance when dealing with huge files
 - Allow user change the color?